mohitt10/hanoi-towers/README.md

 3. A **larger disk** cannot be placed on top of a **smaller disk**.

 ### Goal
 Successfully relocate the entire stack of disks from the first rod to the last rod (Rod 3).
-Once solved, you will be congratulated and asked if you want to play another round!

-## Architecture Details
-Under the hood, the game relies on basic data structures: each of the three rods is implemented as a `Stack<Integer>`.
-Pushing and popping disks from these stacks allows the game to efficiently validate moves checking that no disk is pushed onto a stack possessing a smaller top element.